 YOU CAN LEAVE any amount to a spouse who is a U.S. citizen without worrying about federal estate taxes, thanks to the unlimited marital deduction.
-But if you bequeath a total of more than $11.4 million to other folks in 2019 or $11.58 million in 2020, federal estate taxes kick in at a 40% rate.
-This $11 million-plus threshold is sometimes referred to as the unified credit—though this isn’t strictly correct, because the credit is the tax you avoid, not the sum that avoids taxation.
+But if you bequeath a total of more than $11.7 million to other folks in 2021 or $12.06 million in 2022, federal estate taxes kick in at a 40% rate.
+This $12 million threshold is sometimes referred to as the unified credit—though this isn’t strictly correct, because the credit is the tax you avoid, not the sum that avoids taxation.

 What if you leave your heirs your home, which is worth far more than you paid?
 What if you bequeath regular taxable accounts where you hold, say, stocks with large unrealized capital gains?
 For those investments and for your home, there’s good news: These assets enjoy a step-up in cost basis, which means their purchase price for tax purposes becomes the price as of your death.
 Result: Unlike with a retirement account, the embedded tax bill disappears.
 You may want to factor this into your planning as you consider which accounts to spend down during your lifetime and which to bequeath.